top of page

 • The pose requires immense concentration, hence a beginner can practice against the wall to avoid falling.

-• People who have intense back pain must avoid this posture or perform only after recovery of pain.
+• People who have intense back pain must avoid this posture or perform only after recovery from pain.

-• Those who have undergone surgeries in knee or ankles or any part of the body engaged in performing this posture must avoid and can attempt only after consulting a trained yoga teacher.
+• Those who have undergone surgeries on knees or ankles or any part of the body engaged in performing this posture must avoid and can attempt it only after consulting a trained yoga teacher.

 • Avoid this posture if you are suffering from severe arthritis.